 Alternative 1 is not consistent with implementation of a catch share program.
 Alternative 2 requires the sale of shares only to another fisherman already permitted in the fishery.
 Such a requirement could stifle new entrants into the fishery as well as make it more difficult for a fisherman to sell shares because the potential pool of buyers would be greatly reduced to only those few already in the fishery, thus making it more difficult for a fisherman wanting to sell shares.
 Alternative 3 has the same requirements as Alternative 2, but only for five years.
 After that initial period, this alternative requires U.S. citizenship for permit ownership.
-It allows sale between permit holders which decreases the risk of speculation because it adds an additional cost to the ability to transfer shares.
+It allows sale between permit holders, which decreases the risk of speculation because it adds an additional cost to the ability to transfer shares.
 That is, it increases the likelihood that only fishermen would transfer shares.
 The ability to transfer shares allows for increase efficiency for harvesters to land amounts of golden crab equivalent to their operational capacity, increasing profitability for the fleet as a whole.

-Alternative 3 is the least restrictive of Alternatives 2 and 3.
+Alternative 3 is less restrictive than Alternative 2.
 It allows any U.S. citizen to transfer shares after five years.
 This may result in speculation and drive up the price for golden crab shares.
 It also results in flexibility.
 Given the small number of permit holders, this increases the opportunities for fishermen to purchase shares if other fishermen are unwilling to sell shares to them.
 This could increase aggregate profits for the fishery.
 However, this could also decrease aggregate profits if it increases the cost of fishing through increase share price due to speculation.

-Generally, it can be argued that social benefits that are tied to economic outcomes would be maximized the fewer the constraints placed on the transfer of an asset.
-Unencumbered transfer allows the largest pool of recipients, which would be expected to result in the payment of the highest price for the asset.
+Generally, it can be argued that social benefits that are tied to economic outcomes would be maximized the fewer the constraints placed on the transfer of an asset and that less restricted transferability allows the largest pool of recipients, which would be expected to result in the payment of the highest price for the asset.
 Additionally, allowing transferability would provide an avenue for new entrants to enter the fishery and for current participants to expand operations.
-Although it would take time for such to occur, an inability to transfer golden crab shares as would be the case under Alternative 1 (No Action), would mean that, absent subsequent action, the number of entities harvesting golden crab would decrease over time as fishermen retire or cease harvesting golden crab for other reasons, eventually ending in no participants or legal commercial harvest.
-This would be inconsistent with the expectation that active participation, at some unspecified level, and harvest would be expected to result in greater social and economic benefits.
+Although it would take time for such to occur, an inability to transfer golden crab shares as would be the case under Alternative 1 (No Action), would likely result in the number of entities harvesting golden crab decreasing over time as fishermen retire or exit the fishery for other reasons, eventually ending in no participants or legal commercial harvest.
 As a result, Alternative 1 (No Action) would be expected to result in reduced social benefits relative to the other alternatives.
-In all likelihood, however, the adoption of Alternative 1 (No Action) would result in subsequent future management action to allow new participation in the golden crab fishery.

 Because Alternative 2 would limit the number of potential buyers, it would likely result in fewer social benefits than Alternative 3, although potential buyers who intend to harvest golden crab with the catch shares need to hold one of the 11 available golden crab permits, which limits the number of buyers regardless.
-However, allowing any eligible entity to purchase shares (Alternative 3) may result in some buyers purchasing shares without intent to harvest, and this would result in negative social impacts on active harvesters.
+However, allowing any eligible entity to purchase shares (Alternative 3) may result in some buyers purchasing shares without intent to harvest, and this would result in negative social impacts on active harvesters and future new entrants.

 Any ability to transfer catch shares may result in equity criticisms, because it would bestow harvest privileges to the recipient and the recipient would possess a new marketable asset.
 The value of the catch share would represent a windfall profit for the catch share recipient, in addition to any benefits from actual harvests, a circumstance that may seem inequitable to entities denied an allocation upon their initial issuance.
-While transferability would allow those denied an allocation or new entrants the opportunity to acquire golden crab catch shares and harvest this species, they could do so only if they purchased catch shares, the value of which is unknown at this time.